Dependency network: Overview

-To be more specific, the partial correlations of the pair, given j is the correlations between them after proper subtraction of the correlations between i and j and between k and j.
+To be more specific, the partial correlation of the pair (i, k) given j, is the correlation between them after proper subtraction of the correlations between i and j and between k and j.
 Defined this way, the difference between the correlations and the partial correlations provides a measure of the influence of node j on the correlation.
 Therefore, we define the influence of node j on node i, or the dependency of node i on node j − D(i,j), to be the sum of the influence of node j on the correlations of node i with all other nodes.

 In the case of network topology, the analysis is based on the effect of node deletion on the shortest paths between the network nodes.
 More specifically, we define the influence of node j on each pair of nodes (i,k) to be the inverse of the topological distance between these nodes in the presence of j minus the inverse distance between them in the absence of node j.
 Then we define the influence of node j on node i, or the dependency of node i on node j − D(i,j), to be the sum of the influence of node j on the distances between node i with all other nodes k.

 The activity dependency networks

 The node-node correlations

-The node-node correlations can be calculated by Pearson’s formula:
+The node-node correlations can be calculated by Pearson's formula:

 Where $X_i(n)$ and $X_j(n)$ are the activity of nodes i and j of subject n, μ stands for average, and sigma the STD of the dynamics profiles of nodes i and j.
 Note that the node-node correlations (or for simplicity the node correlations) for all pairs of nodes define a symmetric correlation matrix whose $(i,j)$ element is the correlation between nodes i and j.